gicentre/litvis/examples/gallery/advanced.md

 ## Raw and Aggregate Values

-Raw values are shown as circles, then aggregatede by year in order to create a trend line.
+Raw values are shown as circles, then aggregated by year in order to create a trend line.

 ```elm {v l}
 advanced16 : Spec